vivien-walter/microImage/README.md

 - Scikit-image

 If you install the module using the setup.py script, you do NOT need to install first the module above.

+In order to generate video, it is required to have **FFMPEG** installed on the computer.
+Instructions on how to install FFMPEG can be found on [Internet](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) (e.g. [MacOS](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/wiki/Installing-ffmpeg-on-Mac-OS-X))

 ### Installation using the setup.py script <a name="script"></a>